LinqToException/RailroaderModding/ConfusingSupplements/CustomLiveries.md

 A livery mod is a normal Railloader mod that contains one or more directory mixintos.

-0. Make sure that the vehicle you want to apply the livery to has the `sc-livery-swappable` tag.
+0. Make sure that the vehicle you want to apply a livery for has the `CS.LiverySwap` component.
 1. Create a basic Railloader mod by creating a new folder inside `Mods/` named after your mod, with a Definition.json:
    ```json
    {